MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 - A simplified and transparent workflow
 - A user-friendly structure for new users
 ## Technology Stack and environment
-The project is implemented in Python.
+The project is implemented in Python and relies on the following main libraries:
-Main libraries used:
 - numpy, pandas
 - xarray (NetCDF processing)
 - geopandas, shapely (geospatial processing)